3and4/Leither/doc/MiMei-en.md

 #### 7.3 Design Principle
 #### 7.3.1 HTML5 is the core standard and norm of internet
-Most frequently used Apps are developed in HTML5, including App, website, applet, etc.
+Most frequently used applications are developed in HTML5, including website, App, applet, etc.
 #### 7.3.2 HTML5 is not a comprehensive internet application development solution
 HTML5 provides only localized data storage (Web Storage and IndexedDB), without setting up the standard for backend data and business logic.
 The result is HTML5 applications depend heavily on the backend to process business logic and data.
 Front-end developers fall to the lowest stratum among developers for not handling business logic and core data.
 #### 7.3.3 Leither complements the missing functions in HTML5